Yakuhito/tibet/mainnet.md

 Time to play!
 See [TESTING.md](TESTING.md) to get an idea of the possible commands.

 *Note on fees*: If your transaction says 'pending', it means that your previous fee was too low.
-You need to re-generate the offer (cancel it and re-run the command) with a higher fee and then submit it to the blockchain.
+You need to re-generate the offer (cancel/delete it and re-run the command) with a higher fee and then submit it to the blockchain.
 Keep in mind that the minimum fee bump is 10 million (10,000,000) mojos.